Tanzeebul-Tamim/Assignment-Compiler/README.md

     When you run the program, you’ll be guided through several input steps.
 Here's what to expect:

-    - **Enter Your Name:**
-      You’ll be asked to input your name.
-The program automatically corrects improper naming conventions.
-For example, if you enter something like `tANzEEBuL       tAMiM    `, it will be converted to the proper format: `Tanzeebul Tamim`.

-    - **Enter Your ID:**
-      You’ll then be prompted to enter your 8-digit student ID (e.g., `24100000`).
-The program verifies the ID to ensure a valid ID is provided.

     - **Enter the Assignment Number:**
       You’ll be asked to input the assignment number, such as `3` for Assignment 03.
 The program supports assignment numbers ranging from `1` to `15`.
 Make sure to input a valid number within this range.

+    - **Enter Your ID:**
+      You’ll then be prompted to enter your 8-digit student ID (e.g., `24100000`).
+The program verifies the ID to ensure a valid ID is provided.

+    - **Enter Your Name:**
+      You’ll be then asked to input your name.
+The program automatically corrects improper naming conventions.
+For example, if you enter something like `tANzEEBuL       tAMiM    `, it will be converted to the proper format: `Tanzeebul Tamim`.

+    - **Enter the File Extension:**
+      The program requires you to specify the desired file extension (e.g., `java`, `py`, `cpp`) to filter out unsupported or irrelevant files.
+It validates your input to ensure it matches one of the supported extensions and rejects any invalid or unsupported file types.

     - **Enter the Path to Your Assignment Folder:**
        The program requires the folder path where your assignment files are stored.
 You can copy the file path directly from your file explorer: